Heyfield

-Heyfield is a town in Victoria, Australia, with a population of 1,993.
+Heyfield is a town in Victoria, Australia, with a population of 2050.
 It is 206 km east of Melbourne, in the Shire of Wellington local government area.
 Located on the Thomson River, Heyfield is a gateway to the Victorian High Country.

 History

 In 1841 an early settler, James McFarlane, described the district as resembling "a field of waving corn", and called it "Hayfield".
 By 1866, the spelling had changed to "Heyfield", but exactly when and why this happened is unclear.
 It may have been renamed to reflect the spelling of the nearby Heyfield Station.

 In 1866, McFarlane's property was taken over by James Tyson, a former member of the Queensland Legislative Council, a pastoralist, and considered Australia's first self-made millionaire.

-The town grew up as a stopping point for diggers on their way to the Gippsland goldfields, and the Post Office opened on 24 September 1870.
+The town was a stopping point for diggers on their way to the Gippsland goldfields.

+The Post Office opened on 24 September 1870.